ayersdecker/ChatGPTImp-App/README.md

 ## Dependencies:

-.NET Core SDK 2.2 or later
+.NET Core SDK 2.2 or later and
 Newtonsoft.Json library for JSON serialization/deserialization

 ## Usage: